Sailing superstitions

 This is my theory about superstition…

-I think that as a human race, we developed quickly because we have an uncanny ability to learn from our experiences and then to pass these learnings on to the next generation.
+I think that as a human race, we develop quickly because we have an uncanny ability to learn from our experiences and then pass these learnings on to the next generation.
 We look at something and identify what caused things to happen (cause and effect), then lock this information away in our brain and apply it where the need arises.
-So we learned that if you tell a giant mean-looking bouncer at a nightclub that you slept with his mother, your nose will start to bleed soon after.
-We do this three times and we have established a reasonably sound cause and effect.
-Now people start to correlate a bleeding nose with bouncers but we all know that correlation does not imply causation.
-But before we know it, bouncers are bad luck where in reality the clubber was just stupid.
+So we learned that if you tell a giant, mean-looking bouncer at a nightclub that you slept with his mother, your nose will start to bleed soon after.
+We have done this three times, and we have established a reasonably sound cause and effect.
+Over time, people start correlating a bleeding nose with bouncers, but we all know that correlation does not imply causation.
+But before we know it, bouncers are bad luck as they cause nose bleeds and perhaps other misfortunes, whereas in reality, the original clubber was just stupid.

 Renaming your boat